By: Allan Vyhnalek

 Remember, chopping your silage at the proper moisture level can mean better feed and better profits.

-Dr. Bruce Anderson, UNL Forage Specialist, provided most of the information used in this week’s column.
+But used in the right conditions, inoculants can be worth it.
+Bruce Anderson, UNL Forage Specialist, provided most of the information used in this week’s column.

 For more information or assistance, please contact Allan Vyhnalek, Extension Educator, University of Nebraska-Lincoln, Extension in Platte County.
 Phone: 402-563-4901 or e-mail email@example.com